FusionAuth/fusionauth-site/site/_posts/2022-09-02-how-sso-works.md

 excerpt_separator: "<!--more-->"
 ---

 Single sign-on (SSO) is a key part of any customer identity and access management (CIAM) strategy.
 Why?
-Because your organziation will almost always have more than one application for your customers.
-Even if you being with only one custom application, SaaS tools such as support forums, a ticketing system, or a chat system require authentication, and you won't want your users to have to log in to more systems than necessary.
+Because your organization will almost always have more than one application for your customers.
+Even if you begin with only one custom application, SaaS tools such as support forums, a ticketing system, or a chat system require authentication, and you won't want your users to have to log in to more systems than necessary.

 <!--more-->